Student Handbook: Credit Load

 - Other special circumstances exist (approval by the ; Dean of the Graduate Academics required).

-- All international students are subject to the English Language & Communications (ELC) Policies and Procedures requirements detailed in the next section.
+- All international students are subject to the English Language & Communications (ELC) Policies and Procedures requirements.
+Click here for the requirements.

 A student who is employed full-time elsewhere than at Stevens is limited to a maximum of two courses per semester, unless the employer advises the Dean of Graduate Academics that the student is allowed time off for study or the Dean of Graduate Academics approves a heavier load.
 Non-faculty, full-time Stevens staff can carry a maximum load of two courses per semester.
 No person who is enrolled for a degree at Stevens shall be a full-time member of the faculty.